 Conversational AI can benefit customers and businesses

-Conversational AI is a game-changing technology for the customer service industry.
-The field is developing rapidly, and businesses need to choose a platform and system that will allow them to scale up quickly and to take advantage of the latest developments.
-Voice will be increasingly important, and natural language interactions between people and IT systems will include elements of human conversation, such as appropriate tone and emotion.
-A growing power of conversational AI will lie in its ability to collect and use data for the benefit of both customer and business.
+Conversational AI might be a game-changing technology for the customer service industry.
+The field can be seen developing rapidly.
+Therefore, businesses should ideally opt for a platform or system that can allow them to potentially scale up quickly and take advantage of the latest developments.
+A growing power of conversational AI or a much-advanced chatbot would lie in its ability to collect and use data for the benefit of both customers and businesses.